geertjanw/ojet-training/README.md

 });
 ```

 This is a very powerful way of using event based programming.

+More details relating to this: https://javascript.info/bubbling-and-capturing

 ### Internationalizing the Oracle JET Components